-The Dean of Student Affairs (or designee) will ensure that the hearing information and any other available written documentation is shared with the parties upon request and at least two (2) days before any scheduled hearing.
+The Associate Dean of Student Affairs (or designee) will ensure that the hearing information and any other available written documentation is shared with the parties at least two (2) days before any scheduled hearing.
 In addition, the parties will be given a list of the names of all committee members in advance.
-Should any party object to any committee member, they must raise all objections, in writing, to the Dean of Student Affairs immediately.
-Committee members will only be unseated if the Dean of Student Affairs concludes that their bias precludes an impartial hearing of the complaint.
-Additionally, any committee member who feels they cannot make an objective determination must recuse themselves from the proceedings.
+Should any party object to any committee member, they must raise all objections, in writing, to the Associate Dean of Student Affairs immediately.
+Committee members will only be unseated if the Associate Dean of Student Affairs concludes that their bias precludes an impartial hearing of the complaint.
+Additionally, any committee member who feels they cannot make an objective determination must recuse himself or herself from the proceedings.